induarun9086/RIOT_UDP_EchoServerExample/README.md

 Steps to execute and test.

-1. Copy the folders "udpechoserver" and "udptxrx" into the examples folder of the RIOT folder structure.
+1. Copy the folders "udpechoserver" and "udptxrx" into the examples folder of the RIOT folder structure(cloned from https://github.com/RIOT-OS/RIOT).
    (If copied somewhere else the Makefiles has to be adapted accordingly)
 2. Execute make in both the directories.
 The native executeables for linux will be built.#
 3. Create two tap devices with the command "RIOT/dist/tools/tapsetup/tapsetup -c 2"